lonelycode/tyk-io-site-content/v1.9/configuration/nginx.md

 title = "Working with NGinX"
 date = 2014-07-29T10:59:33Z
 [menu.sidebar_v1_9]
-    parent = "setup"
+    parent = "configuration"
 +++

-The recommended deployment of Tyk to production is behind NGinX as an upstream proxy.
-Tyk is itself a reverse proxy and therefore simply filters the traffic already passed through the web server, running behind something like NGinX makes it easy for you to route traffic and load balance multiple Tyk instances to gain optimal performance.
+**As of version 1.9 Tyk no longer requires NginX and the Tyk Host Manager to work** However, the Tyk host manager is still bundled with Tyk Dashboard and Tyk will continue to work with the host manager, but requires manual installation and configuration.

 An example configuration is shown below: